fbpx

 Low-calorie diets for weight loss success

-Challenges of low-calorie diets tips for long-term Success
+Challenges of low-calorie diets tips for long-term success

 Although low-calorie diets can be effective for weight loss, some individuals may need help to adhere to this dietary approach long-term.
 This can lead to weight regain and a cycle of yo-yo dieting, which may adversely affect physical and psychological health [4].